 Installing Oh-My-Zsh on Debian-Based Systems

 Zsh (Z shell) defines itself as a “Shell with lots of features”.
-Indeed, it’s a tool to enhance shell’s capabilities.
+Indeed, it’s a tool to enhance the shell’s capabilities.
 Indispensable for those working in Unix-based systems.
-To make Zsh simpler, there is Oh-My-Zsh, which is a framework for managing the Zsh configuration with the concept of themes.
-The goal of this post it to get you all set with Oh-My-Zsh on your Debian Linux system.
+To make Zsh simpler, there is Oh-My-Zsh, a framework for managing Zsh configuration using the theme concept.
+The goal of this post is to get you all set with Oh-My-Zsh on your Debian Linux system.

 To start, let’s install Zsh: